striezel/corona/data/readme.md

 That data was mostly identical to the data from Johns Hopkins university, except for some European countries where other official sources were used.

-## WHO data
+## OWID data

 This directory contains an [SQLite](https://www.sqlite.org/) database containing the case numbers for every country, `corona.db`.
-That database file was created using the WHO data.
-The file `corona.csv` contains the corresponding data in CSV format, but (and that's where it might get confusing) it uses the ECDC format despite containing the WHO data.
+That database file was created using the OWID data.
+The file `corona.csv` contains the corresponding data in CSV format, but (and that's where it might get confusing) it uses the ECDC format despite containing the Our World In Data dataset.

 ## Data from removed `collect` subcommand (mainly from Johns Hopkins University)